Diff: Algorithmic derivatives

 spiff is a variant of diff that ignores differences in floating point calculations with roundoff errors and whitespace, both of which are generally irrelevant to source code comparison.
 Bellcore wrote the original version.
 An HPUX port is the most current public release. spiff does not support binary files. spiff outputs to the standard output in standard diff format and accepts inputs in the C, Bourne shell, Fortran, Modula-2 and Lisp programming languages.

 LibXDiff is an LGPL library that provides an interface to many algorithms from 1998.
 An improved Myers algorithm with Rabin fingerprint was originally implemented (as of the final release of 2008), but git and libgit2's fork has since expanded the repository with many of its own.
-One algorithm called "histogram" is generally regarded as much better than the original Myers algorithm, both in speed and quality.
+One algorithm called "histogram" is generally regarded as better than the original Myers algorithm, both in speed and quality.
 This is the modern version of LibXDiff used by Vim.